andreasbergstrm/HubertaChatBot/README.md

 # The Huberta Chat Bot

 * An interactive chat bot application I built in Python using Tkinter and the transformer library.
-* The initial run may take some time for the conversational pipeline needs to be loaded.
+* The initial run may take some time since the conversational pipeline needs to load.